 Bachelor of Medicine Bachelor of Surgery

-Victoria's first rural and regional medical school and has a mission to train work ready graduates to help reduce the chronic shortage of doctors in rural and regional Australia.
+Deakin’s School of Medicine is Victoria's first rural and regional medical school.
+Our mission is to train work ready graduates to help reduce the chronic shortage of doctors in rural and regional Australia.
 The course aims to introduce students to rural and regional medical practice through a range of high quality experiences in rural locations during the course.

 - All students will undertake a week long Inter-Professional Learning placement at a rural location